 Every little bit counts.

-17. Eliminate expensive habits
+17. Eliminate expensive habits.

 Check out these surprising figures:

-- The average smoker spends over $2,000/year ($5,000+ in NY).
+- The average smoker spends more than $2,000 per year ($5,000-plus in New York).

-18. Get more organized
+18. Get more organized.

-They offer the most advanced technology in personal finance.
-You can get a transparent view into all of your financial accounts through the Personal Capital Dashboard, coupled with expert advice and financial planning services, all in real time.
+Tools like Personal Capital track and organize finances while providing the most advanced technology in personal finance.
+Get a transparent view of all accounts through the Personal Capital Dashboard, coupled with expert advice and financial planning services – all in real time.